 Why Do Dogs Pass Gas?

 Dogs pass gas for basically the same reasons people do.
-Flatulence is a normal bodily function that cannot be completely stopped, although excessive gas can certainly be reduced.
+Flatulence is a normal bodily function that cannot be completely stopped, although excessive gas can often be reduced.
 Finding out the reason for the gas is the first step.
 Flatulence occurs as a result of gasses that have accumulated in the digestive system.
 There are a few ways these gasses typically end up in the gastrointestinal (GI) tract.

 Swallowing excessive amounts of air can cause excessive amounts of gas.
 This often happens when dogs bolt or eat their food too quickly.
 Remember: what goes in must come out.
 If your dog doesn't burp out the swallowed air, it will come out the other end.
 You may be able to distinguish this from other gas since flatulence from swallowed air doesn't usually have a strong odor.

 It's best to schedule a routine appointment with your vet before you try to address your dog's gas on your own.
-Symptoms like diarrhea and vomiting that occur along with flatulence could mean there's a GI-tract problem.
+Symptoms like diarrhea and vomiting that occur along with flatulence could mean there's a GI-tract or other health problem.
 You can bring up the excessive gas during your appointment with the vet and see what she recommends.

 How to Prevent Flatulence